Walkability Study Released

 process was input from residents throughout

-Information provided by the World Health Organization and AARP (the Association of Retired Persons) is helping to guide development of the Englewood project.
+Information provided by the World Health Organization and AARP (American Association of Retired Persons) has helped to guide development of the Englewood project.
+WHO's Checklist of Age-Friendly Cities provided the framework for Age-Friendly Englewood's Plan of Work.

 How is the project funded?